‘We’re here to win it all.’ UK volleyball sweeps Purdue to reach first Final Four.

 [NCAA Women’s Volleyball Tournament bracket]

 And the season isn’t over.
-As the tournament’s No. 2 seed, UK will face No. 5 seed Washington on Thursday night in one national semifinal.
+As the tournament’s No. 2 seed, UK will face No. 6 seed Washington at 7 p.m.
+EDT Thursday night on ESPN in one national semifinal.
 No. 1 seed Wisconsin will play No. 4 seed Texas in the other semifinal with the winners meeting in Saturday’s national championship match.

 To finally crack the Final Four barrier, Kentucky junior Alli Stumler led the way with 16 kills and Avery Skinner added 12 as Madison Lilley contributed 38 assists.
 Libero Gabby Curry recorded 16 digs while Lilley added 10.
 UK’s hit percentage was .256, but maybe more impressively the Cats held Purdue to a hit percentage of .130.